 In particular, it is standard practice to invite Visiting Fellows to speak at Bruegel seminars, workshops and conferences.
 For all activities related to their stay, Visiting Fellows are subject to Bruegel’s internal rules and to the provisions of Bruegel’s statement of research integrity and non-partisanship.
 Visiting Fellows may be offered reimbursement of their travel costs (economy class from European locations, full-fare economy from overseas) as well as of accommodation and related costs in Brussels during their stay.

-For more details on our visiting fellowship programme please contact our Project Manager, Alma Kurtovic ([email protected]).
+For more details on our visiting fellowship programme please contact our Human Resources Manager, Makfire Alija ([email protected]).